model-checking/kani-verifier-blog/_posts/2024-12-03-safety-of-cstr.md

 2. We ensured consistency and reliability in our verification process by leveraging a standardized method for constructing `CStr` objects that conform to the safety invariant.

 ### Epilogue: `count_bytes` & `as_ptr`
 In the previous sections, we detailed our verification approach.
-In this section, we will highlight some of the harnesses we wrote, focusing on those we found particularly interesting.
+Now, let's highlight a few other harnesses that we found interesting or challenging, focusing on `count_bytes` and `as_ptr`.

 ### Example: `count_bytes`
 The `count_bytes` method is designed to efficiently return the length of a C-style string, excluding the null terminator.
 It is implemented as a constant-time operation based on the string's internal representation, which stores the length and null terminator.